 I was excited for the trip because it has been a long time since I last went to the beach.
 We had everything settled in the accommodation and transportation department so all we had to do was prepare the meals, eat, lounge, and sleep.
 We wanted our cooking ingredients fresh so we made a quick visit to Alaminos Public Market before heading to Dasol.

-It was surprising to see just how much rural Dasol is.
+It was surprising to see just how rural Dasol is.
 We went to the town center to look for a place to eat but left unrewarded.
 Most of the establishments were just the bare necessities like the barbershop and the supermarket.
 We had no choice but to push on for Villa Balinmanok, our chosen accommodation, to cook our own meal.

 The first half of the first day was spent settling down and requesting for necessary equipment from the resort while the second half was spent going around the resort premises to see what it has to offer.
 The resort is divided into four different areas owned by siblings and each one offers a different view.